 Peat soils which are, in fact, drained swamps

 As you can see, soil types play an important role in construction and have a direct influence on the choice of foundation type for a house to be built.
 However, before considering the types of foundations and their dependence on the nature of soils, let’s talk about how you can improve the parameters of some types of soils.
+Discover what other factors affect the choice of foundation design.

 How to Improve Physical Characteristics of Soils